 A. Innovation, Inequality and Sustainable Development

-1. Innovation, economic development and inequality: Systemic issues and specific aspects (Education, Health, Employment, Migration, Gender Equity, Income Distribution).
+1. Innovation, economic development and inequality: Systemic issues and specific aspects (Education, Health, Employment, Migration, Gender Equity, Income Distribution).2.
+What do we know about building sustainable national, regional and sectoral innovation systems?
+Theory and evidence.

 3. Inclusive innovation – social and regional perspectives.